Akshata95/StoryTellingWithData/final_project_Akshata.md

 There are 3 key takeaways in the story.
-The first being:
+#### The first being:

-####  Tourism has been around since centuries but has exponentially increased because of social media. the environmental impact that tourism has on Earth is irrevocable and we need to spread awareness about the same
+Tourism has been around since centuries but has exponentially increased because of social media. the environmental impact that tourism has on Earth is irrevocable and we need to spread awareness about the same

-The second key takeaway is:
+#### The second key takeaway is:

-#### The only way to go forward is support eco tourism and sustainable tourism to protect our beautiful Earth while enjoying it's beauty.
+The only way to go forward is support eco tourism and sustainable tourism to protect our beautiful Earth while enjoying it's beauty.

-The last takeaway is:
+#### The last takeaway is:

-#### When visualizations are used to create a story, one should think about why the creator is trying to tell that story.
+When visualizations are used to create a story, one should think about why the creator is trying to tell that story.

-With the final message being:
+### With the final message being:

-#### Stories, data and visualizations do not always allign or create a picture of reality.
+Stories, data and visualizations do not always allign or create a picture of reality.
 In the end, you are responsible for thinking for yourself and creating that picture of reality.

-Visualizations I showed to my interviewees:
+### Visualizations I showed to my interviewees:

 Visualization 1 : This has been made using paint
 ![image](worldmapeurope.JPG)

 Visualization 2 : This was made on excel
 ![image](arrivals_image.JPG)

 Visualization 3 : This was made on paint and powerpoint
 ![image](social_media_1.JPG)

 Visualization 4 :This was made on Tableau
 ![image](air_pollution.JPG)

 Visualization 5 :This was made on Tableau
 ![image](water_pollution.JPG)

 Visualization 6 : sketched as of now
 ![image](awards.JPG)

-#### roughly the story I told the interviewees:
+#### The story I told the interviewees:
 Today we're looking at a story which has been supoorted by visualizations - It's with respect to sustainable tourism focusing on Europe.
 Part 1 - Why Europe has been chosen.
 Part 2 - Ever increasing source of recretion, with aid of social media.